 Bringing a weapon to the airport unintentionally can happen.
 Often people are in a rush and forget to remove a weapon they usually carry with them from their bag.
 Others bring a weapon to the airport under the belief that they are legally allowed to do so.
-Unfortunately, this can lead to unintended legal consequences, whether you have a license to carry the concealed weapon or not.
+Unfortunately, this can lead to unintended legal consequences, whether you have a license to carry a concealed weapon or not.

-Under Florida law, even individuals with a Florida concealed weapons permit are not authorized to carry a concealed weapon or firearm the inside of the passenger terminal and sterile area of any airport.
+Under Florida law, even individuals with a Florida concealed weapons permit are not authorized to carry a concealed weapon or firearm inside of the passenger terminal and sterile area of any airport.
 Under TSA guidelines, a person may carry a legal firearm that is encased in a locked container, unloaded, and declared to TSA, to be transported in a checked bag.
 Any individual with a concealed weapons permit who violates this law can be charged with a second-degree misdemeanor punishable by up to sixty days in jail and fines.
 While an individual could be taken into custody by law enforcement for this offense, officers have the discretion to possibly issue a notice to appear in court and then let the individual continue with catching their flight.
-Other places that individuals with concealed weapons permits are not allowed to carry firearms include police stations, courthouses, jails, polling places, schools, colleges, and universities.
+Other places where individuals with concealed weapons permits are not allowed to carry firearms include police stations, courthouses, jails, polling places, schools, colleges, and universities.

 If an individual brings a firearm or weapon into an airport the consequences can be even more severe.
 If an individual brings a concealed firearm into the airport, or any other public place, without a concealed weapons permit it is a third-degree felony punishable by up to 5 years in prison and fines.
 Bringing a concealed weapon that is not a firearm into the airport is a first-degree misdemeanor punishable by up to one year in jail and fines.